 Antique Islamic Arabian Wahabite Dagger Arab Jambiya Dharia

-Antique late 19th early 20th century large Islamic Arabian Wahabite dagger Jambiya, Dharia from the Western regions of Arabia (modern-day Saudi Arabia), Hijaz, and Asir and down as far as Yemen.
+Antique late 19th early 20th century large Islamic Arabian Wahabite dagger Jambiya, Dharia from the Western regions of Arabia (modern-day Saudi Arabia), Hijaz, and Asir and down far as Yemen.

 Details: A wood hilt, bounded by German silver straps, decorated throughout with incised ornament and adorned with five large domed bosses.